johnhuang1225/my-learning-record/README.md

 ## :sparkles: :heart: My Learning Record :heart: :sparkles:

-This repository what I have learned so far.
+This repository records what I have learned so far.

+## Improve

+I have to keep improving the following skills ! :smile:

+* NodeJS
+* AWS
+* Nginx
+* NoSQL
+* RDBMS
+* TDD
+* Linux
+* Git

 ## Resources